rangle/ngCourse2/handout/features/working_with_tsc.md

 # Working With `tsc`

 So far `tsc` has been used to compile a single file.
-Typically developers have a lot more than one file to compile.
+Typically programmers have a lot more than one file to compile.
 Thankfully  `tsc` can handle multiple files as arguments.